microsoft/moodle-repository_office365/README.md

-# Moodle Plugins for Microsoft Services
+# Office 365 and Azure Active Directory Plugins for Moodle
-*including* **Office 365** *and other Microsoft services*

-## OneDrive for Business Repository
+## Office 365 Repository plugin

-This plugin provides access to OneDrive for business as a repository.
-It can also access SharePoint sites set up by local_o365 for each Moodle course, which serve as a shared repository for teachers.
+This plugin provides access to Office 365 as a repository.

-This is part of the suite of Office 365 plugins for Moodle.
+This is part of the suite of Office 365 and and Azure Active Directory Plugins plugins for Moodle.

 This repository is updated with stable releases.
 To follow active development, see: https://github.com/Microsoft/o365-moodle